Jimmy O

+Career

 In 2006, he and Jean held a hip-hop performance in the Bel Air suburb of Port-au-Prince that was part of the USAID-funded Clean Streets project.
 The following year, he and other Haitian artists held a concert in the Champ de Mars, the largest public square in the capital, along with Wyclef Jean, Akon, and Matt Damon.

+Death

 On January 12, 2010, at age 35, Jimmy O was crushed inside a vehicle.
 He was apparently driving in downtown Port-au-Prince during the 2010 Haiti earthquake.
 His mother, his wife, two of his three children, his agent, and a CNN crew were present when Jimmy O's body was discovered and identified three days later.
 His agent said that the loss of Jimmy O "will be tremendous in Haiti."

 At the time of his death he was preparing to release his debut album Destiny in the United States.